What is ARTBIO?

 Third Rock Ventures

-Third Rock Ventures is a healthcare venture firm founded in 2007, dedicated to discovering, launching, and building companies in disruptive areas of science and medicine to create significant patient value through scientific vision and operational expertise.
+Third Rock Ventures is a healthcare venture firm dedicated to discovering, launching, and building companies that make a significant difference in people's lives through disruptive science and medicine.

 What's next for ARTBIO?